Triumph Spitfire: Spitfire 4 or Mark I (1962–1964)

-Spitfire Mark II (1965–67)
+Spitfire Mark II (1965–1967)

 In March 1965 the Spitfire Mark II launched with a retuned engine, featuring a revised camshaft profile, water-heated intake manifold, and tubular exhaust manifold, increasing power to 67 bhp at 6,000 rpm.
 The coil-spring design clutch of the Mark I was replaced with a Borg & Beck diaphragm spring clutch; North American models retained the coil-spring housing and were also equipped with ACDelco distributors.
 Exterior trim featured a new grille and badges, and the interior featured revised seats, covering most exposed surfaces with rubber cloth.
 Carpeting replaced the original moulded rubber floor mats.

 Its base price was £550; the Austin-Healey Sprite's was £505 and the MG Midget's £515.
 Top speed was claimed to be 96 mi/h and its 0–60 mph time of 14.8 seconds was considered "lively".
 The factory claimed that at highway speeds (70 mi/h) the car achieved 38.1 mpgimp.

-Spitfire Mark III (1967–70)
+Spitfire Mark III (1967–1970)

 The Mark III, introduced in March 1967, was the first major facelift to the Spitfire.
 The front bumper was raised in response to new crash regulations, and the front coil springs were slightly raised.
 Slightly revised bonnet pressings were carried over.
 Rear overriders were deleted and bumper mounted reversing lights became standard (initially as two separate lights on either side of the number plate, latterly as a single light in a new unit above the number plate).
 The interior received a wood-veneer instrument surround and a smaller, 15-inch, wire spoked steering wheel.
 A folding hood replaced the earlier, more complicated design.
 For most of the Mark III range, the instrument cluster remained centre-mounted (as in the Mark I and Mark II), easily accommodating right-hand and left-hand drive versions.

 The 1,147 cc engine was replaced with a bored-out 1,296 cc unit (the bore increasing from 69.3 mm to 73.7 mm, stroke retained at 76 mm), as fitted on the new Triumph Herald 13/60 and Triumph 1300 saloons.
 A new quieter exhaust gave a sweet distinct note and reduced cabin noise.
 In SU twin-carburettor form, the engine put out a claimed 75 bhp at 6,000 rpm, and 75 lbft of torque at 4,000 rpm, and made the Mark III a comparatively quick car by the standards of the day.
 Options included wire wheels, factory hard top and a Laycock de Normanville overdrive.
 The Mark III was the fastest Spitfire yet, achieving 60 mi/h in 13.4 seconds, and reaching a top speed of 95 mi/h.
 Average fuel consumption was 33mpg.
 The Mark III continued production into 1971, well after introduction of the Mark IV.

 On 8 February 1968, Standard-Triumph general manager George Turnbull drove the 100,000th Triumph Spitfire off the Canley production line.
-More than 75 per cent of this number had been exported outside the UK, including 45 per cent to the US and 25 per cent to mainland European markets.
+More than 75% of this number had been exported outside the UK, including 45% to the US and 25% to mainland European markets.